marco-liberale/OpenEye/README.md

 python main.py -t "John Doe" -k "your_youdotcom_websearch_api_key" -c "your_openai_api_key" -s -o "output.txt"
 ```

+Enjoy :)

 This will save the summarized results to "output.txt".

-Please note that both the target and the You.com Websarch API Key must be specified.
+Please note that both the target and the You.com Websearch API Key must be specified.
 If they are not, OpenEye will display an error message and exit.